tylerm007/apilogicservercli/README.md

-      logout [options] [url]                  Logout from the current server, or a specific server use <alias>                             Use the specified server by default status                                  Show the current server, and any defined server aliases get [options] <resource>                Retrieve some data for the given resource/table/view post [options] <resource>               Insert some data
+      logout [options] [url]                  Logout from the current server, or a specific server use <alias>                             Use the specified server by default status                                  Show the current server, and any defined server aliases get [options] <resource>                Retrieve some data for the given table/view or custom endpoint post [options] <resource>               Insert some data
       put [options] <resource>                Update some data
       delete [options] <resource>             Delete some data